robparrott/minimal-cdp-demo/README.md

     - build
 ```

-You'll need to use Tarvis CI's command line interface to encrypt your AWS secret.
+You'll need to use Travis CI's command line interface to encrypt your AWS secret.

 This artifacts stanza captures everything in the `build/` directory to the S3 bucket.
 To set up this directory, the asiest thing to do is to add a line to the `after_success` stanza that captures the target directory to one named for the git commit hash as follows: